gbdev/homebrewhub/README.md

 - `screenshots` - A list of filenames of screenshots
 - `tags` - A list of the categories representing the entry

-To learn more about formal definitions of each of these properties,check the specification [JSON Schema](https://github.com/gbdev/database/blob/master/game-schema-d3.json), against which every manifest is validated.
+To learn more about formal definitions of each of these properties, check the specification [JSON Schema](https://github.com/gbdev/database/blob/master/game-schema-d3.json), against which every manifest is validated.

-E.g.:
+#### Examples

 ```bash
 curl hh2.gbdev.io/api/entry/2048.json